ABC iview: new shows streaming this week | ScreenHub Australia - Film & Television Jobs, News, Reviews & Screen Industry Data

 Midsomer Murders – Season 24 (16 Feb)

-DCI Barnaby and his trusty sidekick, DS Winter, endeavour to solve perplexing crimes while also exploring the quirks of the delightful yet deadly county of Midsomer.
+DCI Barnaby and his trusty sidekick, DS Winter, endeavour to solve perplexing crimes while also exploring the quirks of this delightful yet deadly county of Midsomer.

 Death in Paradise – Season 12 (18 Feb)